chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

       at each landmark and adjust the tour accordingly.
   - q: Can we drive any closer to the Acropolis of Lindos?
 My mother will not be able to do extend walking.
     a: No cars can drive up.
-To reach the Acropolis of Lindos you will be required to climb 292 steps, or ride on a donkey.
-By the way, the donkey does not eliminate all the steps - there are over 80 to go when you get off the donkey.
+To reach the Acropolis of Lindos you will be required to climb 292 steps.
 Still worth it!!
   - q: How much is the entrance fee in the Acropolis of Lindos?
-    a: Entrance fee is 12 Euros per person in the Acropolis.
-Seniors (with Id or Passport) 6 Euros per person.
+    a: Entrance fee is 20 Euros per person in the Acropolis.
 Children under 18 years old free.
-No charge to enter Lindos village.
   - q: Can you tell us, if we decide to not climb the Acropolis - can we take pictures of it from the bottom?
 Are there handrails or would it be a difficult climb?
     a: For the most part the stairs really are ok.
 The risers are maybe 5-7 inches